florent-brosse/chaos/README.md

 ## Overview

 Chaos is an agent tool to create chaos in your local machine.
-It's manageg by another project chaos-manager.
+It's managed by another project chaos-manager.

 ## Installation

 Make sure you have a working Go environment.
-Go version 1.2+ is supported.
+Go version 1.7+ is supported.
 [See the install instructions for Go](http://golang.org/doc/install.html).

 To install cli, simply run: